-Kyber Network Review for Australia 2022
+Kyber Network Exchange Review for 2023

 In many ways, decentralised finance can be viewed as a branch of finance that is always evolving.
 Centralised crypto exchanges did rock the boat when they came about, and there has been no shortage of them over the years – we might be looking at a video-killed-the-radio-star scenario here.

 Even though decentralised crypto exchanges were built on the shoulders of centralised ones, using the blockchain networks that were originally coded and developed by and for CEXs, the incoming wave of DEXs seem to have evolved straight past these platforms introducing a different type of finance.

 Will it bend the rules to the point of no return?
 Or is the next overture right around the corner?
 If anything, Kyber Network is looking to push decentralised finance over the brink, and so far, it looks like there is no one and nothing to stop it.